-Soil Fertility - "ability of the soil to sustain plant growth."
+"Ability of the soil to sustain plant growth."

-- Fertile soil results in a high yield and better quality of plants. - Fertile soil is rich in fundamental elements and minerals, has good aeration, water holding capacity, and good texture.
+- Fertile soil results in a high yield and better quality of plants. - Fertile soil is rich in fundamental elements and minerals and has good aeration, water holding capacity, and good texture.

 Factors Affecting Soil Fertility